jbrisbin/vcloud/README.markdown

 http://jbrisbin.wordpress.com/2010/04/20/change-logging-package-to-slf4jlog4j-in-tcservertomcat/

 I've created a branch of this that uses the default Tomcat JULI logging.
+(Note: I deleted that branch and will re-create it when I get the latest changes I've checked in JULI-fied).